ckontos82/ckontos82/README.md

 # Charalampos Kontos
 Software Engineer, Mathematics BSc holder, currently pursuing a MSc in Information Systems at the Hellenic Open University.
-Having recently graduated from "Coding Factory", Full Stack Coding Bootcamp, provided by AUEB, with grade 100/100.
+Having graduated from "Coding Factory", Full Stack Coding Bootcamp, provided by AUEB, with grade 100/100.

 ## 🎓 Education